What is NPWT?

 -

-Before you start with NPWT you need a plan.
-What do you want to achieve with the NPWT treatment?
+Before starting NPWT, you need a plan.
+What do you hope to achieve with the Negative Pressure Wound Therapy (NPWT) treatment?
 Do you want to " kick-start" a wound that seems to have stalled?
-Do you want to get the granulation tissue forming as quickly as possible?
-Do you want to use NPWT to control the amount of exudate that comes from a wound?
+Do you want to form granulation tissue as quickly as possible?
+Do you want NPWT to control the amount of exudate that comes from a wound?

 -

 Before you embark on the NPWT, you will also need a solid plan for the logistics.
-How often are you planning on changing the NPWT dressings, and who will do the dressing changes?
-What should the patient do when a blockage or leakage alarm goes off when the patient is at home?
-Who will check several times daily that the pump is working correctly and that the batteries of the pump are charged?
+How often do you plan to change the NPWT dressings, and who will perform the dressing changes?
+What should the patient do when a blockage or leakage alarm sounds while they are at home?
+Who will check the pump several times daily to ensure it is working correctly and that the pump's batteries are charged?
 Does the patient have access to electricity to charge the pump?
-If the dressing changes are to occur at your clinic: who will perform the NPWT treatments if you have a few days off work and you are the only one who has some knowledge about NPWT?
+If the dressing changes are to occur at your clinic, who will perform the NPWT treatments if you have a few days off work and are the only one with knowledge about NPWT?

 -